A guide to choosing between concealer and foundation for your needs, and how to use them.

 Generally we don’t advise using your concealer as a foundation, since it’s thicker and more difficult to blend over a larger area.
 Usually a concealer won’t blend in seamlessly with the rest of your complexion.

 As for using foundation as concealer?
-If it has fuller coverage, you certain can do this in a pinch!
+If it has fuller coverage, you certainly can do this in a pinch!
 Just make sure you still use foundation all over your whole face, or at least makes sure you blend the foundation fully into your skin to avoid a patchy look.

 To sum it up, there are definitely a few key differences between concealer and foundation that don’t really make them interchangeable with each other—most of the time.
 Because who know what new makeup hybrids could hatch out of beauty brands!